Best online clearance deals at Walmart in Feb. 2023: Save up to 65% on tech, home, kitchen and more

 Serta pushbutton faux leather power recliner, $295 (reduced from $499)

-Planning to grill for the big game or a President's Day weekend get-together?
+Planning to grill for a President's Day weekend get-together?
 Then check out this Kenmore smart grill.
 It has Bluetooth capabilities and allows you to easily set times, monitor four meat probe temperatures and view the ambient grill temp gauge right from your phone.

 "The smart device is super easy to use.
 Connect with the Kenmore app and pick your meat type, temperature and doneness.
 It also notifies you when the meat reaches your set temperature.
 [It's] perfect for those who like to multi-task." shared one reviewer.